jakkwi/Games/README.md

 Important!
 - The assets used in those projects do not belong to me.
-- I am using Git as VCS, Trello as Scrum, and Blueprints in UE5 due to the end of my free Rider subscription while VS2022 has tons of errors.
+- I am using Git as VCS, Trello as Scrum, Blueprints in UE5 for small/testing things, and C++ in UE5 for framework.